MarkTiborM/Analyzing-Legal-Claims/README.md

 ## Overview
 ---

-### **This Report gives a Visualization and Analysis of Four Legal Teams in Charge of Claims from the Brazilian Fast Food Chain Vivendo, I would like to solve these Tasks Carefully :**
+### **This Report gives a Visualization and Analysis of Four Legal Teams in Charge of Claims from the Brazilian Fast Food Chain Vivendo, I would like to create answers to the following tasks :**

-Is their Data Correct to their own Analysis of each Description?
+1.)
+Create a checklist of null/uninterpretable data to give their dataframe a thorough analysis 2.)
 Create Visualizations of the Number of Claims to Each Location, Distribution of Time to close for all claims, and the Relationship between Time to Close and Location
+3.)
 Create a concrete Conclusion of the analysis to give potential investigative opportunities to the company to see if their is a correlation between the locations

 ## The Data
 ### Let's Take Quick Look at the Columns